kozistr/kozistr.github.io/_posts/about.md

 #### _Machine Learning Engineer_, **Sionic AI**, **(2023.10.23 ~ 2024.07.05)**

 * Search engine and LLM applications based on RAG for B2B products.
+  * Developed advanced RAG algorithm that accurately handles multi-turns, huge and lots of documents, and is cost-efficient.
-  * Developed whole search engine components, contributed to designing advanced RAG algorithms, building text embedding / re-ranker models, model inference engines, backend services for business logic.
+  * Developed multi/cross-lingual text embedding and re-ranker models, which perform well in Korean.
+  * Developed and maintained backend services such as backends for business logic, model inference engines, and VectorDB.
 * Worked as a full-time (early start-up member)

 #### _Data Scientist_, **Toss core**, **(2021.12.06 ~ 2023.09.27)**